UBC-Stat-ML/nextflow-notes/README.md

 - Add any tips or tricks here!
 (PS: anyone knows how to compose singularity containers directly on the Sockeye cluster, i.e. without having to do it on the laptop?)

-TODO: add error when (1) not running latest code; or (2) forgot to git pull; force a command line switch to still go ahead [or transition to HEAD + documenting commit hash.. for #1] --- probably a good idea to keep read-only copy of script too
+TODO/note to self: add error when (1) not running latest code; or (2) forgot to git pull; force a command line switch to still go ahead [or transition to HEAD + documenting commit hash.. for #1] --- probably a good idea to keep read-only copy of script too